PatricioMonpelat/Angular-RecipeBook/README.md

 # Recipe Book Project

-In order to log in please create a new user providing an email and password.
+In order to log in please create a new user providing an email and password
 <br><br>
 ![image](https://user-images.githubusercontent.com/42411943/175344793-b3f7f9f5-a515-4721-958b-e2cacadd110f.png)<br><br>
 This project was generated with Angular CLI and it allows you to create edit or delete a recipe from the recipe book. <br> You can also add ingredients to the shopping list.<br><br>